Bound states in the continuum induced via local symmetries in complex structures: Poles, zeros, and the topological structure of BICs

 \section{Poles, zeros, and the topological structure of BICs}

-Finally, we analyze the formation of BICs from a topological perspective \cite{SHS20} by analyzing the parametric evolution of the poles and zeros in the complex frequency plane as $\delta$ is changing.
-In Fig.~\ref{fig:poles-zeros}a the symbols represent the poles (red crosses) and zeros (blue-filled circles) of the $S$-matrix that have been extracted from the measured $S$-matrix using the harmonic inversion method \cite{kuh08b}.
-The method was applied to the off-diagonal elements of the $S$-matrix for the poles and to the matrix $S^{-1}$ for the zeroes.
-Our data indicate their coalescence at $\delta=0$ and at the BIC-frequency $f_{BIC}$ as discussed above.
-The solid lines correspond to the simulations.
-The formation of the BIC in the complex ${\vec k}= (\Re(k);\Im(k) )$ plane, is a consequence of the annihilation of two topological defects of the secular function $\det S({\vec k})$ \cite{SHS20}: a zero ${\vec k}_z$ and a pole ${\vec k}_p$ of the scattering matrix which collides as the perturbation parameter $\delta$ vanishes (see Fig.~\ref{fig:poles-zeros}a).
-The zero (pole) is characterized by the topological charge $q\equiv\frac{1}{2\pi} \oint d{\vec k} \cdot \nabla_k\phi({\vec k})=+1$ ($q=-1$) which describes how many times the total phase of the scattering matrix $\phi(k)=\arg(\det S(k))$ winds by $2\pi$ along a counterclockwise simple closed path that encloses the topological defect (see Fig.~\ref{fig:poles-zeros}b).
-A non-zero charge $q\neq 0$ indicates that a zero or a pole cannot suddenly disappear when the parameter $\delta$ slightly varies, although they can move in the complex ${\vec k}$-plane.
-Only a collision of a $+1$ charge with a $-1$ charge can result in their mutual annihilation, which signifies that at this parameter value $\delta$ a resonance mode and a zero mode coexist.
+Finally, we analyze the formation of BICs from a topological perspective \cite{SHS20} by studying the parametric evolution of the poles and zeros in the complex frequency plane as $\delta$ is changing.
+We point out that the increase/decrease of the electrical length of the cable introduces additional variations in the Ohmic losses which also contribute to the motion of the zeros and poles in the complex plane.
+In Fig.~\ref{fig:poles-zeros}(a) the symbols represent the poles (red crosses) and zeros (blue-filled circles) of the $S$-matrix that have been extracted from the measured $S$-matrix using the harmonic inversion method \cite{kuh08b}.
+The method was applied to the off-diagonal elements of the $S$-matrix for the poles and to the matrix $S^{-1}$ for the zeros.
+The solid lines correspond to the results of the simulations.
+The slight discrepancy between the experimental data and the numerical evaluation of the imaginary parts of zeros and poles is associated with an unavoidable uncertainty in the experimental procedure that was used for the extraction of the cable losses that have been used in our modeling.

+Note the parabolic shape of the curve in the lower complex plane.
+This confirms the quadratic dependence of the resonance width on the distortion $\gamma\sim\delta^2$ as the imaginary part of the pole corresponds to the resonance width while the shift in the real part is linear (see Sec.~\ref{sec:Transport}).

+Our analysis indicates the coalescence of the poles and zeros at $\delta=0$ and at the BIC frequency $f_{\rm BIC}$ as discussed above (see Sec.~\ref{sec:Transport}).
+Specifically, the formation of the BIC in the complex ${\vec k}=\left(\Re(k);\Im(k)\right)$ plane, is a consequence of the annihilation of two topological defects of the secular function $\det S({\vec k})$ \cite{SHS20}: a zero ${\vec k}_z$ and a pole ${\vec k}_p$ of the scattering matrix which collide as the perturbation parameter $\delta$ vanishes [see Fig.~\ref{fig:poles-zeros}(a)].
+The zero (pole) is characterized by the topological charge $q$=+1 (-1), where